• Skip to primary navigation

 Two pork chops browned in a skillet.

-Brown the pork chops.
+Brown the pork chops on both sides.

 Step 2: Cook the onions and mushrooms.